 In the age of streaming, Netflix has largely remained steadfast in two things: no ads and full season drops.
 But the time has come for Netflix to make some serious changes.
 In a Q1 shareholder letter, the streaming platform acknowledged it lost subscribers for the first time in a decade.
-It lost 200,00o in Q1 and is on track to lose up to 2 million by the end of Q2.
+It lost 200,000 in Q1 and is on track to lose up to two million by the end of Q2.
 But in the company’s Q1 2022 Earnings Interview, which is on YouTube, executives announced the subscription shake-up.
-Netflix is officially adding an ad-supported tier.
-And according to a new report, it could arrive by the end of 2022.
+Netflix is officially adding an ad-supported tier and it has now arrived.

 Netflix’s Ad-Supported Plan Gets Early Arrival